Every contractor who runs their own limited company needs to be aware of the punishing and controversial legislation known as IR35.

 IR35 is a very complex topic and requires understanding of decades of employment case law.
 Tax experts and HMRC inspectors themselves have different interpretations of the case law.

-Employment status involves a careful examination of working practices to establish if there is sufficient evidence to consider the relationship one more akin to employment or of one closer to a business to business relationship.
+The careful examination of working practices will help to establish if there is sufficient evidence to consider the relationship one more akin to employment or of one closer to a business to business relationship.
 Judges spend hours in tribunals examining such cases.

-Fortunately, at ContractorCalculator we have built an online test consisting of over 50 questions that will enable you to get an accurate judgement as to where you sit on the employment status spectrum.
+Fortunately, at ContractorCalculator we have built an online test consisting of over 100 questions that will enable you to get an accurate judgement as to where you sit on the employment status spectrum.
+The test has been used by over 100,000 contractors to test their status and gives the same result as all historic IR35 court cases.

 There are some factors that will cast you securely outside of IR35, and others that will point directly to employment.
 As for the rest, it is a case of weighing all the factors up according to how much weight has been attributed to them over years of case law.